brikis98/yevgeniy-brikman-homepage/_posts/2018-08-16-the-ascent-of-money.md

 The main value of this book for me is understanding, at least a little better, the historical context of money and finance.
 Growing up in the modern world, it's easy to assume that world economics have always been this way.
 You tend to forget that money and finance are _technologies_.
 Money, credit, bonds, stocks, and insurance all had to be invented and evolved over time.
 Like any technology, money has its dark sides, but that does not make it inherently evil.
 In fact, money and economics have been instrumental in enabling most of the other innovations we rely on.

-The book covers a large number of topics‚Äîthe Medici's, Napoleonic wars, Dutch East India Company, Great Depression, Enron, Church of Scotland insurance, subprime mortgage crisis‚Äîso you get a broad overview of the history of economics, but no one topic is covered in much depth.
+The book covers a large number of topics—the Medici's, Napoleonic wars, Dutch East India Company, Great Depression, Enron, Church of Scotland insurance, subprime mortgage crisis—so you get a broad overview of the history of economics, but no one topic is covered in much depth.
 Some of the key items discussed:

 \* The invention of money (e.g., precious metals) and its advantages over barter.
 \* The realization that money is not just precious metals or any material.
 It's not even cash.
 Money is belief.
 In the modern world, only ~11% of money is cash.